The Great American Smokeout

 Table of Contents

-Quitting smoking can be hard, but with support, tools and a clear date in mind, it can be done.
-We stand firmly behind this event that has been helping people live smoke-free lives for over 40 years.
+Quitting smoking can be hard, but with support, tools, and a clear date in mind, it can be done.
+We firmly stand behind this event that has been helping people live smoke-free lives for 50 years.

 Smoking remains a major health concern in the U.S. It’s also a burden to the economy both directly via medical costs, as well as a loss of productivity.